DILG probes 25 officials for leaving country amid travel ban

-The Department of the Interior and Local Government (DILG) is investigating local officials who traveled abroad despite a travel ban imposed due to Typhoons Tino and Uwan.
+The Department of the Interior and Local Government (DILG) is investigating 25 local government officials who left the country despite a travel ban imposed due to Typhoons Tino and Uwan.

-DILG Secretary Jonvic Remulla prohibited elected or appointed local officials from leaving the country between November 9 to 15 to focus on disaster preparedness and relief efforts.
+DILG Secretary Jonvic Remulla had prohibited local officials from traveling abroad between November 9 to 15 to focus on disaster preparedness and relief efforts.

-Malacañang is studying possible sanctions for those found to have defied the DILG order.
+Malacañang is considering possible sanctions for those who defied the DILG order.

 Topics in this story